apache/cordova-plugin-statusbar/doc/index.md

 Supported color names are:

-    black, darkGray, lightGray, white, gray, red, green, blue, cyan, yellow, magenta, orange, purple, brown, clear
+    black, darkGray, lightGray, white, gray, red, green, blue, cyan, yellow, magenta, orange, purple, brown

 Supported Platforms
 -------------------

 - iOS
+- Windows Phone 7
+- Windows Phone 8

 StatusBar.backgroundColorByHexString
 =================

+Sets the background color of the statusbar by a hex string.

+    StatusBar.backgroundColorByHexString("#C0C0C0");

+CSS shorthand properties are also supported.

+    StatusBar.backgroundColorByHexString("#333"); // => #333333
+    StatusBar.backgroundColorByHexString("#FAB"); // => #FFAABB

 On iOS 7, when you set StatusBar.statusBarOverlaysWebView to false, you can set the background color of the statusbar by a hex string (#RRGGBB).

-    StatusBar.backgroundColorByHexString("#C0C0C0");
+On WP7 and WP8 you can also specify values as #AARRGGBB, where AA is an alpha value

 Supported Platforms
 -------------------

 - iOS
+- Windows Phone 7
+- Windows Phone 8

 StatusBar.hide
 =================